Frequently asked questions from visitors

 I HAVE A QUESTION TO MY VISIT TO THE VEGGIEWORLD

 Great!
 You should have already received an email that describes how you can redeem your ticket or voucher for one of the upcoming dates.
 The tickets remain valid, but they must be exchanged online.
-Due to the infection protection, the tickets are day and person-specific.

 Tickets can be paid for in the VeggieWorld online ticket shop via PayPal, SofortÜberweisung / Klarna, giropay or credit card.